tanersa/dynamodb-s3/README.md

    -  After parsing the json object based on our logic, it will **put the item in DynamoDB table**.
    -  Lastly, we will be able to **monitor** the logs from **CloudWatch.**

+After generating our policy with AWS Policy Generator...
+   -  Go to AWS Console and create a role, choose Lambda as your use case.
+Paste generated policy in permisssions section.
+   -  Go back to IAM Roles, and create a role then **"Attach Permission Policy"**, choose your policy aftering filtering your policy name.
+   -  Add a role name which holds above permissions.
+   -  Our IAM role is created, now.

+Now, it's time to create our Lambda function...